 Besides C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and procalcitonin (PCT), some other markers of inflammation include serum amyloid A, cytokines, alpha-1-acid glycoprotein, plasma viscosity, ceruloplasmin, hepcidin, and haptoglobin.
 However, high cost, limited availability, and lack of standardization may limit practical clinical use of markers other than CRP, ESR, and PCT in the evaluation of inflammation.
 Yet some acute phase proteins, for example, alpha-1 antitrypsin, fibrinogen and coagulation factors, and complement factors, serve a role in specific diagnoses.
-Information on the hepatic proteins albumin, prealbumin (transthyretin), retinol-binding protein (RBP), and transferrin can be found in the Hepatic Proteins topic.
+For information on the hepatic proteins albumin, prealbumin (transthyretin), retinol-binding protein (RBP), and transferrin, see the ARUP Consult Hepatic Proteins topic.

-Many tests, including those used for measuring erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and procalcitonin (PCT), have not been fully standardized or harmonized ; ie, the assay and the performance thereof may vary between laboratories, which may lead to significant variation in results.
-Thus, results require careful interpretation, as variation in results may lead to inappropriate clinical decision making and potentially adverse impacts on patient care.
+Many tests, including those used for measuring erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and procalcitonin (PCT), have not been fully standardized or harmonized (ie, the assay and the performance thereof may vary between laboratories, which may lead to significant variation in results ).
+Thus, results require careful interpretation, given that variation in results may lead to inappropriate clinical decision-making and potentially adverse effects on patient care.
 Repeat testing should be performed using the same assay and laboratory to maximize consistency.
 Furthermore, ESR testing requires age- and sex-specific reference limits.

 Indications for Testing

 Inflammatory processes are a component of a wide range of diseases.
 CRP, ESR, and PCT are general, nonspecific tools that may be useful in specific scenarios.
-Testing of inflammatory markers can be used in conjunction with a patient’s overall clinical picture to
+Measurement of inflammatory marker levels can be used in conjunction with a patient’s overall clinical picture to:

-- Aid in the diagnosis of certain suspected inflammatory disorders (eg, ESR is used for giant cell arteritis and CRP for neonatal sepsis)
+- Aid in the diagnosis of certain suspected inflammatory disorders (eg, ESR is useful for giant cell arteritis and CRP for neonatal sepsis)

 - Distinguish between inflammatory and noninflammatory diseases (eg, osteoarthritis versus rheumatoid arthritis or inflammatory bowel disease versus irritable bowel syndrome)

-CRP concentrations are a reliable, early indicator of active systemic inflammation, as they can help differentiate inflammatory from noninflammatory conditions and also reflect the severity of the inflammatory insult.
+CRP concentrations are a reliable early indicator of active systemic inflammation because they can help differentiate inflammatory from noninflammatory conditions and reflect the severity of the inflammatory insult.
 CRP is recommended over ESR to detect acute phase inflammation in patients with undiagnosed conditions because it is more sensitive and specific than ESR.
-CRP has a narrow range of normal values, usually <3-10 mg/L in the blood, but during infection or inflammatory conditions, levels can rise several hundred-fold.
-CRP is a useful measure also because concentrations change rapidly within the first 6-8 hours after injury, peak after 48 hours, and return to normal levels again once the issue has resolved.
+CRP has a narrow range of normal values, usually <3-10 mg/L in the blood, but in patients with infections or inflammatory conditions, levels can rise several hundred-fold.
+CRP is also a useful measure because concentrations change rapidly within the first 6-8 hours after injury, peak after 48 hours, and return to normal levels once the issue has resolved.
 Additionally, some studies indicate that ratios of serial CRP measurements to the CRP level at admission may be associated with outcomes in critically ill patients.
-In critically ill patients and those in the intensive care unit (ICU), PCT has greater accuracy and may be preferable to CRP, as the specificity and sensitivity of CRP are lower and peak levels may not correspond to the severity of inflammation.
+However, in critically ill patients and those in the intensive care unit (ICU), PCT has greater accuracy and may be preferable to CRP, given that the specificity and sensitivity of CRP are lower and peak levels may not correspond to the severity of inflammation.

 Erythrocyte Sedimentation Rate

 ESR is an indirect measurement of plasma protein concentrations and is influenced by a number of disease states.
-Because ESR depends on several proteins with varying half-lives, the rate rises and falls more slowly than do CRP concentrations.
-Furthermore, normal ESR values are specific to age and sex, as the rate increases steadily with age and is higher in women than in men.
-Although CRP measurements have a clear advantage over ESR, ESR remains a useful test in the diagnosis of select conditions, particularly general bone lesions and osteomyelitis.
+Because the ESR depends on several proteins with varying half-lives, the rate rises and falls more slowly than do CRP concentrations.
+Furthermore, normal ESR values are specific to age and sex; the rate increases steadily with age and is higher in women than in men.
+Although CRP measurements have a clear advantage over ESR values, the ESR test remains useful in the diagnosis of select conditions, particularly general bone lesions and osteomyelitis.

-PCT measurements can also be used to help personalize treatment, manage antibiotic prescriptions, and reduce antibiotic exposure, which has prompted the U.S. Food and Drug Administration (FDA) to approve the use of PCT testing to guide antibiotic use in patients in the United States with acute respiratory illnesses.
+PCT measurements can also be used to help personalize treatment, manage antibiotic prescriptions, and reduce antibiotic exposure, which has prompted the U.S. Food and Drug Administration (FDA) to approve the use of PCT testing to guide antibiotic use in patients with acute respiratory illnesses.

 Because CRP levels fall quickly once the cause of inflammation has resolved, CRP is a useful marker for monitoring disease activity and response to or need for treatment.
-Studies have shown that CRP levels decrease faster during the first 48 hours with adequate treatment and that increases in CRP concentrations over 48 hours predict inadequate therapy.
+Studies have shown that CRP levels should decrease during the first 48 hours if treatment is adequate; increases in CRP concentrations during the first 48 hours suggest inadequate therapy.
 Guidelines recommend waiting at least 24 hours before repeating CRP measurements, except in neonates, in whom testing is recommended after 18-24 hours.
-PCT measurements also may provide similarly useful information for treatment decisions and disease monitoring.
+PCT measurements may provide similarly useful information for treatment decisions and disease monitoring.